cisagov/ScubaGear/docs/execution/diff.md

                  -AfterPath  "C:\Runs\Q2\ScubaResults_def456.json"
 ```

-By default the two artifacts are written to the current directory as
+By default the three artifacts are written to the current directory as
-`DiffResults.json` and `DiffReport.html`.
+`DiffResults.json`, `DiffResults.csv`, and `DiffReport.html`.
 Use `-OutPath` to choose a folder
 (it is created if it does not exist) and `-DarkMode` to default the report to a
 dark theme: